In this article

 Meeting minutes solve this.
 They create a permanent, structured record.

 WhatsApp is designed for conversation, not documentation.
 Messages appear in chronological order, but decisions rarely unfold cleanly.
-A decision made at 10:04 am might be revised at 2:47 pm, contradicted by a voice note at 3:15 pm, and confirmed in a reaction emoji.
+A decision made at 10:04 am might be revised at 2:47 pm, contradicted by a voice message at 3:15 pm, and confirmed in a reaction emoji.
 No one writes a summary message at the end.
 The thread just stops.

 This means that reading a WhatsApp thread after the fact is not like reading meeting notes.
 It is like reading a rough transcript that has never been edited.
 Important conclusions are buried between off-topic exchanges, someone asking for the wifi password, and a string of thumbs-up reactions.